Session & Support Services Booking T&Cs

 Each activity session is supported by Senior Team leaders and overseen by a Supervisor.
 The Supervisor is responsible for the smooth running of the session.
 On arrival/collection you will be required to sign your child or young person in/out with the Supervisor and document any equipment or medication that needs to be given.
 If someone else is collecting your child or young person the Supervisor should be informed in advance.
 They will need to know your 'password' before they will be allowed to leave.

-Despite a relaxation in legislation from the 19th July, BOSP shall be retaining its health & safety procedures in relation to the pandemic, due to the high numbers of positive cases in the district.
+Despite a relaxation in legislation, BOSP shall be retaining many of its health & safety procedures in relation to the pandemic, due to the high numbers of positive cases in the district.

 Our COVID policies and procedures are reviewed and updated regularly, with the safety of everyone in mind at the setting.
 Policies are available upon request.